thanif/Image-Reconstruction-using-SVD-in-Octave/README.md

 c.
 Estimate Xest = Uc Sc Vc

 d.
 From Xest fill in missing values in X (only the missing values NOT the non-missing values)

-Call the given function to corrupt an image and return its grayscale representation:

-X = corruptImage(fileName,blockSize,displayImage)
-By default the blockSize is 5 and the boolean value to displayImage is set to true.